 Although classically trained, Alastair enjoys exploring many musical worlds; such influences can be heard in his compositions and performances, which often transcend genre definition.

-In an ensemble setting, Alastair is soprano saxophonist with the award-winning Borealis Saxophone Quartet and has performed with the Philharmonia Chamber Orchestra, Ardente Opera, The Beethoven Ensemble, Ensemble BPM, and Cambridge Touring Opera.
+In an ensemble setting, Alastair performs with the award-winning Borealis Saxophone Quartet (soprano saxophone) and Kaleidoscope Saxophone Quartet (baritone saxophone).
+Alastair has performed with the Philharmonia Chamber Orchestra, Royal Ballet Sinfonia Orpheus Sinfonia, Ardente Opera, The Beethoven Ensemble and Cambridge Touring Opera.
 He has also appeared with jazz groups at Montreux and London Jazz Festivals, as well as at jazz clubs across Europe.
 Alastair has had the pleasure of working with conductors including Sir Roger Norrington, Dimitry Sitkovetsky, Baldur Bronnimann, David Hill and Stephen Cleobury, and has performed with jazz greats Mike Gibbs, Clare Teal, Steve Waterman, Mark Nightingale, Gareth Lockrane, Julian Arguelles, Liane Carroll, Issie Barratt and John Helliwell.

-Alastair is a City Music Foundation Artist, Park Lane Group Artist and BBC Introducing Artist, and has won award from the Countess of Munster Musical Trust, RNCM (Fewkes and Harwood Scholarships) and St. Catharine’s College.
+Alastair is a City Music Foundation Artist, Park Lane Group Artist, BBC Introducing Artist and has won awards from the Countess of Munster Musical Trust, RNCM (Fewkes and Harwood Scholarships) and St. Catharine’s College.
 Alastair has also been a finalist in the Yamaha Music Foundation of Europe and RNCM Gold Medal Competitions.

-Supported by the City Music Foundation, Alastair’s debut solo album, Electric Dawn, was released in November 2015 on Sospiro Records.
+Supported by the City Music Foundation, Alastair’s recorded his debut solo album, Electric Dawn on Sospiro Records.
 The album features new compositions for saxophone and electronics and was produced by the legendary saxophonist John Harle.
 Critics have praised the playing as “exemplary”, “diamond-sharp, tonally burnished and singing free” and recognised that “each piece had a perfection of its own”, creating a “cohesive and triumphantly experimental debut”.
+Music from the album has received airplay on BBC Radio 3.